ku-sldg/plih/_types/3-Typed-Recursion.md

 bind fact = (lambda (x:TNum) in (if (isZero x) then 1 else x * (fact x-1)))
 ```

-Because `fact` is not in scope, technically there is no type for this
+Because `fact` is not in scope, technically there is also no type for this
-expression either.
+expression.
 If we can get `fact` in scope, maybe this will
 work.
-Is there a way to do recursion in a typed, statically scoped
-language?
-Our techniques for untyped recursion do not work.
-What can
-we do?

 We need `fact` to be in its closure's environment.
 That's a fancy way
 of saying `fact` needs to know about itself.
 Let's look at the
 closure resulting from evaluating  the `lambda` defining `fact`: